-It’s precise, it’s accountable, and it’s easy to understand.
-Now we’re sharing how we cracked the code on performance TV attribution.Let's Talk
+It’s precise.
+It’s accountable.
+It’s easy to understand.
+Now we’re sharing how we cracked the code on Performance TV attribution.Let's Talk

-It’s built on the four key principles of proper Connected TV performance attribution.
+Our methodology is built on the four key principles of effective Connected TV performance attribution.

 1. Verified Viewable Ads